Table of Contents

 Pets can become very picky when it comes to what they eat since all owners tend to spoil their babies.
 Try not to give in to the temptation and only serve the food they like.
 Dogs love junk food, and they can be huge fans of some of the worst dry dog food.

 A well-balanced diet is half the health, so try to stick to the best dry dog food for small dogs to keep your pooch’s kidneys and liver in pristine condition.
 You can add one of these best canned dog food brands to keep the menu versatile.
+If your furry friend is still a little munchkin, take a look at our list of best puppy food brands.

 Don’t avoid treats because they are doggy candies.
 Still, try to stay clear of the worst dog treat brands.
 With Dachshund’s inclination towards obesity, opt for natural and healthy sweets.